Government and the Macroeconomy · 4 question types

 Inflation causes (demand-pull vs cost-push), effects on different groups, and measurement appear in almost every series; 8 to 15 marks per paper.

 Inflation is a sustained rise in the general level of prices in the economy over time.
-The inflation rate measures how fast prices are rising as a percentage of the previous period.
+The rate measures how fast prices are rising as a percentage of the previous period.

 Three pieces of the definition that earn marks: